testinggospels/camouflage/docs/available-monitoring.md

 !!!note

-    If you are running more than one worker, above UI would not provide you aggregated metrics.
+    If you are running more than one worker, the above UI would not provide you aggregated metrics.
 Data displayed will be worker specific data and at this point, we don't have a control on which worker's data will be displayed.
 Every time UI refreshes, the displayed data might belong to any of the running workers.

 To provide the aggregated metrics, Camouflage runs a separate monitoring server, which runs by default on port 5555.
 The URL `http://localhost:5555/metrics` acts as a scraping endpoint for your Prometheus server.
 Store this data in Prometheus and then use Grafana to generate your own visualizations.
 You can install a Prometheus DB and configure it to scrape from `/metrics` endpoint, and use that data to create charts for monitoring your application.